ivangsm/astroblog/data/blog/u2f.md

 yay -S pam-u2f
 ```

-After the installation we need to create a file that contain our key or keys
+After the installation, we need to create a file that contains our key or keys

 ```sh
 touch u2f_keys